 We grow a lot of lemon balm around our yard for our bees.
 They absolutely love it, and it also helps us to catch swarms because it will attract bees as well.

-So if you enjoy the fresh scent of lemon, then you’d probably enjoy planting this around your yard.
+If you enjoy the fresh scent of lemon, then you’d probably enjoy planting this around your yard.
 We actually plant ours at the tree line of our property.
-That way our perimeter is mosquito protected, and the bees will be out of the way as well.
+That way our perimeter is mosquito protected and the bees will be out of the way as well.

-But it is all about the layout of your property and what areas need protecting the most.
+However, it is all about the layout of your property and what areas need protection the most.
 For me, I needed to protect everything because my poor child couldn’t go anywhere without being bitten by a mosquito.

 Peppermint is what saved the day around our swing set.
 My son loves to play on his swing set.
 He loves the show American Ninja Warrior.